firesim/firesim/docs/FireSim-Basics.rst

 To learn more, see the `FireSim website <https://fires.im>`__ and the FireSim `ISCA 2018 paper <https://sagark.org/assets/pubs/firesim-isca2018.pdf>`__.

+For a two-minute overview that describes how FireSim simulates a datacenter, see our ISCA 2018 lightning talk `on YouTube <https://www.youtube.com/watch?v=4XwoSe5c8lY>`__.

 Two common use cases:
 --------------------------